Black-Capped Chickadee: Amazing Fast Little Songbird

 The Black-Capped Chickadee & the Journal:

-As a first spread on the Black-Capped Chickadee, I kept it to the basics.
+As a first spread on the Black-Capped Chickadee, I kept it simple.
 Thus, I used the typical categories of general characteristics, habitat, range, field notes, and family.
-These become important as I travel because I may one day see a member of the species outside their normal range.
+These become important as I travel to know if a species is outside of its normal range.
 As our climate changes, so do the habitats and habits of the natural world, including birds.